 Below is a summary of the items which will “Take care of the edges” and ensure your home is appealing as possible to its next owner.

 Carpeting and Flooring

-Typically, the carpeting in the home is professionally cleaned before it’s listed, even if it looks “OK”.
+Typically, the home's carpeting is professionally cleaned before it’s listed, even if it looks “OK”.
 The cleaned carpet makes a difference, and if in doubt, have it cleaned.